The answer is a 529 plan. The arcane name comes from the section of the Internal Revenue Code that created it.

 The custodian, or account holder, is the person who opens the 529 plan and controls the money in the account.
 A custodian can be anyone, not just a family member, as long as they are a U.S. citizen or permanent resident and have a social security number or tax ID.
 Often, it makes sense for the custodian to be the child’s parent.

 It’s typically best not to have your child be the account holder.
 That’s because if they are, the assets in the account will be more heavily factored into federal financial aid formulas.
 Translation: Your student may be awarded less financial aid.

 If anyone else—for example, a grandparent or other relative, opens a 529 account on behalf of the child, any distributions will be considered untaxed income for the student on financial aid forms.
 However, due to changes to federal student aid forms beginning with the 2024-25 academic year, students no longer have to report cash support on their Free Application for Financial Aid (FAFSA).
 This means distributions from a grandparent or other non-parent-relative’s 529 plan will not impact financial aid as it did in the past.

 The money has to be spent specifically on educational expenses for the “beneficiary,” so that’s where you put your child’s name.
 If you have more than one child, you might want to set up separate accounts for each.

-It’s literally never too early to start saving: If you sock away $250 a month in a 529 plan for your newborn, you’ll have nearly $100,000 saved for college when your baby turns 18, assuming a 6 percent annual rate of return.
+It’s literally never too early to start saving: If you put away $250 a month in a 529 plan for your newborn, you’ll have nearly $100,000 saved for college when your baby turns 18, assuming a 6 percent annual rate of return.

-But it’s also never too late, so even if your kid’s current wheels are more of the real Jeep variety than a battery-powered model, you still might want to look into the benefits of a 529.
+But it’s also never too late.
+So, even if your kid’s current wheels are more of the real Jeep variety than a battery-powered model, you still might want to look into the benefits of a 529.

 All investments carry some level of risk including the potential loss of principal invested.
 No investment strategy can guarantee a profit or protect against loss.